PrincetonUniversity/installing_python_packages/README.md

 $ which python
 /usr/licensed/anaconda3/2019.10/bin/python

+$ python3 --version
+Python 3.7.4

+$ which python3
+/usr/licensed/anaconda3/2019.10/bin/python3
 ```

 We now have an updated version of Python and related tools.
+In fact, the new `python` and `python3` commands are identical as they are in fact symbolic links that point to `python3.7`.

 To see all the pre-installed Anaconda packages and their versions use the `conda list` command:

 ```
 $ conda list